 In general the precision of our threshold will match the source’s precision, so rounding will not be an issue.
 When this does not hold, rounding will not be used (e.g., 1.011 will be considered greater than 1.01).

 If the question itself specifies a deadline (i.e. Will North Korea conduct a missile test before 1 January 2016) then events that occur after the deadline will not count.
 Some questions do not include a specific deadline; in those cases, we set a likely closing date.
 For example, questions about election outcomes often have a provisional end date set to coincide with the election date.
 However, if the question is not resolved by then (e.g., parties take additional time to negotiate before naming a Prime Minister) the end date can, and will, be pushed back.
-In all cases the question will be closed as of 11:59pm Pacific on the day prior to the event occurring.
+In all cases, the question will be closed as of the end of the calendar day (Pacific Time) prior to the event occurring.
 See above for more details on deadlines.

 No, we do not close any answer options until the question officially ends.
 We do, however, encourage you to update your forecasts when those bins become obsolete.